nandosola/go-lambda-poc/README.md

     └── (deal eith requests and responses)
 ```

 **NB** The structure might not seem very Go-like, but it's more understandable IMO.
-It can evolve towards a [modular monlith](https://leonardqmarcq.com/posts/go-project-structure-for-api-gateway-lambda-with-aws-sam).
+For more purity, it can evolve towards a [modular monlith](https://leonardqmarcq.com/posts/go-project-structure-for-api-gateway-lambda-with-aws-sam).

 #### Local env
 Each function has a Makefile with the following goals:
 - **build** fast-builds the project, with instant feedback.
-- **dist** generates cross-compiled binary (`bootstrap`) for containerized lambda testing
+- **dist** generates cross-compiled binary (`bootstrap`) for containerized lambda testing.
-- **run** spins up a local lambda server with a worker pointing to the `bootstrap` binary
+- **run** spins up a local HTTP gateway and a lambda worker pointing to the `bootstrap` binary.
 - **zip** generates package in `dist/` dir.
 It's called by the top-level Makefile to deploy everything.
 It can also be used before deploying with Terraform manually.

 #### Unit tests